widdowquinn/2018-03-06-ibioic/03-Structure/Jmol-part1.md

 Activity: do rendering on inhibited molecule on their own.

-Then overlap 2/3 structures and see differnces.
+Then overlap 2/3 structures and see differences.

 Animate a structure using a scipt ..mmmm how?